call us today

 Arson and Criminal Mischief under §806.13- Visit the Online Sunshine website of the Florida State Legislature to find more information on arson and criminal mischief crimes.
 This website provides full statutes on criminal mischief, graffiti, vandalism, and other related property crimes.
 Also, find information on penalties for these offenses.

-If you or a loved one finds yourself facing criminal mischief charges, call Galigani Law Firm at (352) 375-0812 today to speak with an experienced criminal defense attorney.
-With decades of combined experience defending clients like you, the attorneys at Galigani Law Firm are prepared to defend you against these charges.
+If you or a loved one are currently facing criminal mischief charges, call Galigani Law Firm at (352) 375-0812 today to speak with an experienced criminal defense attorney.
+With decades of combined experience defending clients like you, the attorneys at Galigani Law Firm are prepared to defend you and preserve your freedom.

 Honest, Skilled, Responsible